-Under current law, a “marital deduction” within the tax code allows an unlimited tax-free transfers of property between spouses.
+Under current law, a “marital deduction” within the tax code allows unlimited tax-free transfer of property between spouses.
 However, the unlimited marital deduction does not apply to non-citizen spouses, even if they are permanent residents.
 This exception is intended to ensure non-citizen spouses pay estate tax on any property they inherit before leaving the country upon the death of his or her husband or wife.

 In order to establish a QDOT, the following requirements must be observed:

 In addition to a QDOT for your non-citizen spouse, you may choose to create other trusts to ensure the financial security of your children.
 While a QDOT provides tax-deferred income over the lifetime of your non-citizen spouse, upon his or her death any remaining assets in a QDOT are subject to taxation.
 Creating a revocable trust that splits into a living trust for a surviving spouse and a family trust for children may be an effective means for ensuring your children are provided for as well.

 Sometimes, the Internal Revenue Service (IRS) may place special requirements on a QDOT to ensure taxes will be paid on it after the death of the surviving spouse.
 To comply with IRS requirements, you may need to appoint a U.S. bank as your trustee or provide a bond for security against the value of the trust.

 I have the experience and knowledge to help you create a QDOT or other trust that provides for the financial security of your family after you’re gone.
 To schedule an appointment and learn more about how I can help you, contact me today.